 Since the 90s Istat has adopted a systematic approach to ensure the quality of statistical information and of its services to the community (see the Work done).

-Istat quality policy is coherent with the European framework developed by Eurostat, taking up its main principles and definitions.
-In 2005, the European Statistics Code of Practice (revised in 2011) established the principles to follow in order to ensure and strengthen both accountability and governance of the European Statistical System and the National Statistical Systems inside it.
+Istat quality policy is consistent with the European quality framework developed by Eurostat, and transposes its main principles and definitions.
+The endorsement in 2005 of the European Statistics Code of Practice (last revised in 2017) established the principles to be applied in order to ensure and strengthen both the trust and the quality of the European Statistical System.

 Essential points of Istat quality policy are:

-- Process quality: consisting in the production of accurate statistical information efficiently and effectively;
+- Process quality: production of accurate statistical information in efficient and effective way;

-- Product quality: consisting in the dissemination of high-quality timely statistical data which are relevant for the users, also the potential ones;
+- Product quality: dissemination of high-quality, timely statistical data which are relevant for all users, including the potential ones;

-- Documentation: consisting in the storage and availability of information necessary not only for a proper use of data but also to ensure transparency in all the production activities of statistical data;
+- Documentation: storage and availability of information necessary not only for proper use of data, but also to ensure transparency of all data production activities;

-- Respect for respondents: consisting in the reduction of response burden and in the respect of respondent’s privacy;
+- Respect for respondents: reduction of response burden and respect of respondent’s privacy;

-- Strengthening of statistical literacy: consisting in promoting a proper use of statistical information in policy-making to better support decisions and policies;
+- Strengthening statistical literacy: encouraging the proper use of statistical data in public debate and in support of decisions and policies;

-- Users’ orientation: consisting in making statistical information easily accessible and understandable and in satisfying user needs as much as possible.
+- User orientation: making statistical information easily accessible and understandable, and meeting user needs as much as possible.